Secure attachment beats genetic disposition in ADHD

 If a child has injured themselves while playing (e.g. banged their knee), it is dysfunctional to scold the child or make an issue of the injury when they are very upset - because this would increase the significance of the injury and thus also the perception of pain.
 Fear and pain perception are learned in the same way as other skills.
 Appropriate care for the injury and positive, calm comfort, which above all provides emotional security, are the most important elements of a good bond.

-As the mechanism that early childhood stress increases the risk of acquiring mental disorders is universal, this does not only apply to ADHD.
-The model differs with regard to various mental disorders only in that different mental disorders can develop depending on the type of genetic predispositions and the type and timing of stress.
+Since the mechanism is universal that early childhood stress increases the risk of acquiring mental disorders, this does not only apply to ADHD.
+The model differs with regard to various mental disorders only in that different mental disorders can develop depending on the type of gene dispositions and the type and timing of stress.

-Therefore, the fact that a secure attachment reduces the risk of an existing genetic predisposition to a mental disorder manifesting itself is also universal.
+Therefore, the fact that a secure attachment reduces the risk of an existing genetic disposition manifesting into a mental Disorder is also universal.

-2. Secure attachment contributes to the prevention of ADHD manifestation
+2. Secure attachment helps prevent the manifestation of ADHD

 The attachment behavior of the parents (especially the mother) has a greater influence on the development of mental disorders than the existence of a genetic disposition.